Bypassing memory safety mechanisms through speculative control flow hijacks: Speculative execution attacks on memory safety mechanisms

 We demonstrate here that such eviction attacks can still be performed without knowledge of the physical address.
 To this end, we perform the eviction in two steps.
-The first step consists of the identification of an eviction set for a cache line in a page under the attacker's control, by following the approach of Liu et al~\cite{liu15sp}.
+The first step consists of the identification of an eviction set for a cache line in a page under the attacker's control, by following the approach of Maurice et al.~\cite{MauriceSNHF15}.
 The second step consists in releasing this page to the OS, and executing the victim process such that it reuses the previously-created page.
 This permits the reuse of the eviction set constructed and verified to be working in the first step.
+To increase the victim data eviction success rate, we follow the eviction set loading method proposed by Liu et al.~\cite{liu15sp}.
 We show details of such a practical attack in \prettyref{sec:canaryEviction} for SSP.